GDBDG/CV-latex/README.md

 * \addinterest[2] : this command add your interest in the list that is displayed in the document.
     * #1 the logo of the hobby (recommended to use a logo defined with the package [fontawesome5](https://latexdraw.com/wp-content/uploads/2021/01/fontawesome5_2.pdf)).
 It can be empty.
     * #2 : the name of the jobby
+## The file technos.tex
+This file is required by this cls.
+It can remain empty.
+Its purpose is to define the commands for the technos, in order to show their logo in the text.
+To declare a techno with a logo, you must use the command ``\textlogo``.
+It include a graphic in a text line, but its behaviour is controlled by the option ``notechnologo``.
 ## The commands cvevent and divider

 The command ``\cvevent`` is used for the education and experience fields